Organic-Food-Project/Server/README.md

 - All controllers use `AppError` and `Response` helpers
 - Image uploads use Multer memory storage + ImageKit via `middlerwares/Image_kit.js`
 - File-type used to validate incoming images
+- Raw Stripe webhook body is handled in `app.js` and verified in `controllers/checkoutControllers.js`

 ## Deployment

 - Vercel-ready: `index.js` exports the app for serverless deployments.
-- Ensure env vars are configured in target environment (Vercel or other).
+- Ensure environment variables are configured in the deployment environment.
-- For Stripe webhooks in Vercel, use raw body route configuration that matches `app.js` settings.
+- For Stripe webhook on Vercel, ensure the webhook route is set up to receive raw request bodies and verify signatures.

 ## Contributing

 - Follow existing controllers & route patterns.
-- Use `AppError` and `Response` for errors/responses.
+- Use `AppError` and `Response` for standardized responses and error handling.
-- Add tests where appropriate.
+- Add tests and document new endpoints when adding features.

 ## License